Badricija/Angular-Crud/README.md

 # Angular CRUD Application with Bootstrap and Angular Material

 ## Introduction
-Welcome to our Angular CRUD (Create, Read, Update, Delete) application!
+Welcome to my Angular CRUD (Create, Read, Update, Delete) application!
 This guide will walk you through the setup and installation process, allowing you to seamlessly interact with a `db.json` server.
-Our application showcases a curated list of paintings, offering users the ability to view, add, edit, and delete entries.
+My application showcases a curated list of paintings, offering users the ability to view, add, edit, and delete entries.
 The interface is styled with Bootstrap for a sleek look and incorporates Angular Material components (visit [Angular Material](https://material.angular.io/components/categories)) for enhanced user experience.

 ## Prerequisites
 Before diving in, ensure you have the following installed on your system: